ellysh/video-game-bots/InGameBots/protection.md

 ![Self-Debugging Scheme](self-debugging.png)

 Our test application is launched indirectly in this example.
-You should start the "TestApplication.exe" executable without any command line paramters.
+You should start the "TestApplication.exe" executable without any command line parameters.
 Then the application falls to this checking of the command line arguments number:
 ```C++
 	if (argc == 1)
 	{